EMG and NCV Testing in Buffalo

 Sciatica nerve damage

 The most common symptom of sciatica nerve damage is lower back pain.
 Patients also experience pain in the rear or leg and hip pain with this condition.
-At Buffalo Chiropractic + Acupuncture, PLLC, we may utilize spinal manipulations to help take pressure off the nerve.
+At Buffalo Chiropractic, Acupuncture & Physical Therapy, PLLC, we may utilize spinal manipulations to help take pressure off the nerve.

 Nerve damage in leg